Instant Pot Apple Butter (Naturally Sweetened)

 How to Store Apple Butter

-This apple butter will keep in an airtight container in the fridge for three to a month.
+This apple butter will keep in an airtight container in the fridge for 3 to 4 months.
 The maple syrup will help preserve it, as it is made with natural sugar.
 However, I think the flavor is best when used within two weeks.

-Apple butter also freezes exceptionally well and will keep in airtight containers for 3 to 6 months!
-I like to portion it into small containers, leaving head space in the container for expansion in the freezer.
+Apple butter also freezes exceptionally well and will keep in an airtight container for 3 to 6 months.
+I like to portion it into small containers, leaving headspace in the container for expansion in the freezer.

 More Apple Recipes